Our content may include links to products from our partners

 This one is simple:

 Stay put and just wait for the market to recover.
-Hopefully by then, your investments will still be intact and poised to grow.
+Hopefully, your investments will still be intact and poised to grow.

 You are in luck because my strategy works for both bull AND bear markets.
 There is no more need to diversify your portfolio or do some advanced number-crunching analysis.